servetsatiroglu/Unity-Stretch-Skin-Simulator/README.md

-# Stretch-Skin-Simulater
+# Stretch-Skin-Simulator
-Human Stretch and Shrink Skin Simulater
+Human Stretch and Shrink Skin Simulator

 Human skin has been tried to be likened to the resulting physical movements of the interactions.